corefan/xenko-docs/en/manual/graphics/graphics-compositor/index.md

 ![Set default scene](../../game-studio/media/game-settings-graphics-compositor.png)

-You can change which graphics compositor your game uses at runtime in a script.
+You can also change the graphics compositor at runtime in a script.

 ## Open the graphics compositor editor

+You customize the graphics compositor in the **graphics compositor editor**.

 >[!Note]
 >The graphics compositor editor is an experimental feature.